-Art, Bachelor of Fine Arts
+Art & Creative Media, Bachelor of Fine Arts

 Program Overview

 "The underlying goal is to guide students toward initiating an ongoing body of work that is profoundly personal and broadly understood.
-This process leads the student toward personal discoveries and that curiosity and creativity is part of our lives and that each work represents another step toward becoming an artist."
+This process leads the student toward personal discoveries and that curiosity and creativity are part of our lives and that each work represents another step toward becoming an artist."

-- Aaron Alexander, Director/Department Chair
+- Aaron Alexander, Associate Professor

 Areas of Exploration